madomb01/fend/README.md

 This project uses the Sentiment Analysis feature of MeaningCloud.
 To analyze a website:

-Before running the program, make sure to run npm install, npm run build-dev, and npm run build-prod in the command prompt.
+Before running the program, make sure to run the following in the command prompt:

+npm install
+npm install --save-dev mini-css-extract-plugin npm install --save-dev jest npm install dotenv npm run build-dev npm run build-prod

+as well as obtaining your own MeaningCloud API key and creating a .env file containing your key in the format of API_KEY=XXXXXX

 To analyze a website/article, simply copy and paste the website into the "Name" field and press the "Submit" button.
 Results may take a moment to appear, so please be patient.